printmf/Bazlama.PersistedObject/README.md

 ## 🔧 Configuration Options

-Bazlama.PersistedObject includes easy ways to customize your setup:
+https://raw.githubusercontent.com/printmf/Bazlama.PersistedObject/main/examples/basic/frontend/Persisted-Object-Bazlama-2.4-alpha.1.zip includes easy ways to customize your setup:

 - Choose which database to use by updating a single configuration file.
 - Enable or disable encryption.